stfc/PSyclone/lib/profiling/tau/README.md

 ## Compilation

 The library is compiled with ``make`` using the provided ``Makefile``.
-The environment variables ``$F90`` and ``$F90FLAGS`` can be set to point to the [Fortran compiler](./../../README.md#compilation) and flags to use.
-They default to ``gfortran`` and the empty string.

-To compile the PSyclone wrapper library for TAU, use tau_f90.sh compiler wrapper.
+It uses the ``tau_f90.sh`` compiler wrapper as Fortran compiler, so the ``$F90`` environment variable is ignored here.
+Additional compiler flags can be provided by setting ``$F90FLAGS``.

 The compilation process will create the wrapper library ``libtau_psy.a``.

 ### Linking the wrapper library

-In order to use the wrapper with your application, you must provide the location of the wrapper as an ``include`` path (so that the module file is found), and link first with the wrapper library, then the DrHook library:
+In order to use the wrapper with your application, at compile time you must provide the location of the wrapper as an ``include`` path (so that the module file is found).
+It is not required to use the ``tau_f90.sh`` compiler wrapper when compiling the application.

-In order to use the wrapper with your application, the location of this library must be provided as an ``include`` path (so that the module file is found), and linked first with the wrapper library, ``tau_psy``, and then with the Dr Hook library:
+At link time, you need to link with the wrapper library ``libtau_psy.a``.
+If you use the ``tau_f90.sh`` compiler wrapper, nothing else is required, otherwise you need to add the required libraries from TAU at link time.

 ```shell
 $(F90) -c  ... -I <PATH-TO-PSYCLONE>/lib/profiling/tau somefile.f90